Adapting Large Language Models to Domains via Reading Comprehension: Domain Knowledge Probing

-The evaluation is similar to zero-shot prompting: we feed into the model the raw data input, without introducing any task descriptions or demonstrations, and then compare per-token-likelihood of each option to get the model prediction.
-This evaluation is conducted individually for the 21 medical subjects, and the average score across all subjects is reported.
+The evaluation is similar to zero-shot prompting: we feed into the model the raw data input, without any demonstrations, and then compare per-token-likelihood of each option to get the model prediction.
+This evaluation is conducted individually for each of the 21 medical subjects, and the average score across all the subjects is reported.

-\textbf{Law.} For the Law domain knowledge probing, we employ the LEDGAR dataset~\citep{LEDGAR}.
+\textbf{Law.} For the law domain knowledge probing, we employ the LEDGAR dataset~\citep{LEDGAR}.
 This dataset is designed for contract provision classification and encompasses a wide spectrum of 100 distinct law topics.
 Each label represents the principal topic of the given contract provision.
-Originally structured as a 100-classification task, we adapt it for knowledge probing by simplifying it into a four-choice question format.
+Originally structured as a 100-classification task, we adapt it for knowledge probing by simplifying it into a four-choice option format.
 For each data sample, we preserve the label class and randomly select three additional classes to create the four candidate options.

-Similar to biomedicine knowledge probing, we feed into the model the data input using the template ``{ \texttt{\{CONTRACT\}} \texttt{The topic is}}", and then compare per-token-likelihood of each option to get the model prediction.
-The evaluation is performed individually for each of the 100 law topics, and the average score across all topics is reported.
+Similar to biomedicine knowledge probing, we feed into the model the data input using the template ``{ \texttt{\{CONTRACT\}} \texttt{The topic is}}", without any demonstrations, and then compare per-token-likelihood of each option to get the model prediction.
+The evaluation is performed individually for each of the 100 law topics, and the average score across all the topics is reported.